alexmbird/mixcloud-trigger/README.md

 * Environment vars work - e.g. `cd $HOME; do_something_with {url}`
 * `sudo` if you want to, but secure it properly

+Python's `subprocess` module has problems handling very large amounts of output from a command.
+This includes basically anything that prints a progress bar.
+If you're calling some utility and it has a `--quiet` option, try to use it.

 ### all_action format